SS Michelangelo: Service

 After several delays, the Michelangelo, under command of Senior Captain Mario Crepaz, was finally ready for service in May 1965.
 During the sea trials, some vibrations were detected on the stern of the ship.
 Michelangelo was drydocked in December 1965 and received new propellers and some modifications to her transmission.
 She clocked 31.59 knots during her post-refit trials, making her the fifth-fastest passenger ship in the world at the time.

 On Tuesday morning, April 12, 1966, five days after having departed Genoa, Michelangelo, under command of Senior Captain Giuseppe Soletti, was hit by an unusually large wave during a storm in the mid-Atlantic, which caused the forward part of her superstructure to collapse, or to be pushed backwards, and killed passengers Dr. Werner Berndt of Hamburg, Germany and John Steinbach of Chicago.
 One crew member, Desiderio Ferrari, died a few hours later, and over 50 people were injured.
-Among the 1,495 passengers on board this crossing were Admiral Ernesto Giurati, president of the Italian Line and former chief of the Italian Navy, Italian Chief of Protocol Angelo Corrias, who was heading for a vacation in the States, German novelist Günter Grass and his wife Anna, and Bob Montana with his wife and four children.
+Among the 1,495 passengers on board this crossing were Admiral Ernesto Giurati, president of the Italian Line and former Chief of Naval Operation of the Italian Navy, Italian Chief of Protocol Angelo Corrias, who was heading for a vacation in the States, German novelist Günter Grass and his wife Anna, and Bob Montana with his wife and four children.
 When repairs were carried out after the accident, the aluminum plating in the superstructure was replaced by steel plates.
 Similar reconstruction was carried out on the Raffaello and other contemporary ships such as SS United States and SS France.

 In May 1972, Alfred Hitchcock took a voyage on this ship from New York to his screening of Frenzy at the Cannes Film Festival.

-During the following years, passenger numbers in the Transatlantic trade declined steadily due to competition from the air, and more and more ships were withdrawn.
+During the following years, passenger numbers in the transatlantic trade declined steadily due to competition from the air, and more and more ships were withdrawn.
 The Michelangelo spent more time cruising to warmer waters, but she made a poor cruise ship with her windowless cabins and three-class layout.
 She had large lido decks that were superior to even most purpose-built cruise ships of the time, but that was not enough to compensate for the ship's shortcomings, and Italian Line did not have enough funds to rebuild the ship to make her a more usable cruiser.
 Additionally, she was considered to be too large to be a cruise ship by that time's standards.

 Italy's flagship SS Michelangelo made her last Atlantic crossing in July 1975, under command of Senior Captain Claudio Cosulich.
 Afterwards, she was laid up at La Spezia alongside her sister.